openmindculture/kleiderordnung-berlin/README.md

 ## Theme and Design

-The theme is a standalone theme not depending on any parent theme, but inspired by existing themes like [Twenty-Twenty-Three](https://wordpress.org/themes/twentytwentythree/), [GeneratePress](https://wordpress.org/themes/generatepress/), and [Fasto](https://wordpress.org/themes/fasto/).
+The theme **kleiderordnung** is a standalone WordPress theme not depending on any parent theme, but inspired by existing themes like
+[Twenty-Twenty-Three](https://wordpress.org/themes/twentytwentythree/), [GeneratePress](https://wordpress.org/themes/generatepress/), and [Fasto](https://wordpress.org/themes/fasto/).
 This is a **classic theme with partial block editor support**.
 I have released a similar classic/hybrid WordPress theme development setup as [@openmindculture/wp_template_opinionated](https://github.com/openmindculture/wp_template_opinionated) on GitHub.

+Note that the theme' text domain (technical handle and directory name) is **kleiderordnung** (not `kleiderordnung-berlin` – which is the name of the project used to develop and maintain the theme).

-KleiderOrdnung's graphic design has been conceived in collaboration with [Ina Nixdorf](https://www.inanixdorf.de/) and [Martina Steinke (KleiderOrdnung Berlin)](https://kleiderordnung.berlin/).
+Kleiderordnung's graphic design has been conceived in collaboration with [Ina Nixdorf](https://www.inanixdorf.de/) and [Martina Steinke (KleiderOrdnung Berlin)](https://kleiderordnung.berlin/).
 Technical details and development: [Ingo Steinke](https://www.ingo-steinke.com/).
 Thanks to Andy Weisner ([RetinaFunk](https://www.retinafunk.com/about/)) and [Daniel Groner](https://www.danielgroner.com/) for support and (partial) code review!
 Thanks to [Jessica Lyschik](https://jessicalyschik.de/), Carolina Nymark ([FullSiteEditing.com](https://fullsiteediting.com/)), [Sara Soueidan](https://www.sarasoueidan.com/) and many other experts contributing to open source web development!